 Finding an egg donor can begin by reaching out to an agency or an egg bank.
 Egg banks and egg donor agencies differ in a variety of ways.

-Agencies maintain a diverse selection of egg donors, making it easier for couples to customize their search by age, physical appearance, and ethnic background, amongst other characteristics.
+Agencies maintain a diverse selection of egg donors, making it easier for couples to filter their search by age, physical appearance, and ethnic background, amongst other characteristics.

 Egg donation agencies also provide a wide range of services, such as scheduling coordination, thorough screenings of egg donor applicants, and assistance with legal counsel to make your egg donor experience seamless.
 Couples who collaborate with an agency can save an extensive amount of time and effort in searching for their ideal egg donor.